Terrell McClain

-Terrell McClain (born July 20, 1988) is an American professional football defensive lineman.
+Terrell McClain (born July 20, 1988) is an American former professional football defensive lineman.
 He was selected by the Carolina Panthers in the third round of the 2011 NFL draft.
 He played college football at the University of South Florida.
-He has also been a member of the New England Patriots, Houston Texans, Dallas Cowboys, Washington Redskins, Atlanta Falcons, Arizona Cardinals, Kansas City Chiefs, and Oakland Raiders.
+He was also a member of the New England Patriots, Houston Texans, Dallas Cowboys, Washington Redskins, Atlanta Falcons, Arizona Cardinals, Kansas City Chiefs, Oakland Raiders, and Calgary Stampeders.

 Early life

 McClain attended Pensacola High School, where he played as a defensive tackle for the Tigers high school football team.
 As a senior, he registered 65 tackles with 8 sacks, receiving Class 3A first team All-state honors.
 He was named MVP of Pensacola East-West All-Star Game.

 College career

 He accepted a football scholarship from the University of South Florida.
 As a freshman, he appeared in 12 games, making 8 tackles, 4 tackles for loss, one quarterback pressure, one pass defensed and a fumble recovery.

 As a sophomore he started 9 games at defensive tackle, tallying 32 tackles, 3.5 tackles for loss, 3 sacks, one quarterback pressure and a forced fumble.
 As a junior he started 11 games as part of a defense that ranked 19th in the nation in scoring, posting 25 tackles, 1.5 sacks, 3 quarterback pressures, 5 tackles for loss and a forced fumble.

 As a senior, he started 13 games, collecting 24 tackles, 3 sacks, 5 quarterback pressures and 4.5 tackles for loss.